Skip to main content

 With flAPI's MCP support:

-• ✅ One configuration creates both REST and MCP interfaces
+• One YAML file can produce both a REST endpoint and an MCP tool

 Quick Example